ksopyla/pytorch-course/docs/story/sponsor.md

     *"Together we shall build the computational future!"*

-    - ✨ **Brand Visibility (Silver)**: Your company name and logo will be featured in the "Enlightened Innovators" section on our sponsor page and the main GitHub README.
+    - 🏢 **Brand Visibility (Silver)**: Your company name, link and logo will be featured in the "Enlightened Innovators" section on our sponsor page and the main GitHub README.
-    - 📢 **Social Media Recognition**: We'll issue a dedicated thank-you post for your company quarterly on LinkedIn and X, highlighting your support for open education.
+    - 📢 **Social Media Recognition**: We'll issue a dedicated thank-you post for your company on LinkedIn and X, highlighting your support for open education.
-    - 🧑‍💻 **Talent Attraction**: Attract top-tier talent by letting us re-share up to 2 of your job posts on LinkedIn (after 3 months of continuous support).
+    - 🧑‍💻 **Talent Attraction**: Attract top-tier talent by letting us re-share up to 2 of your job posts on LinkedIn (after 2 months of continuous support).
+    - 👥 **BMC Team Access**: Free BMC membership for 5 team members for 1 year (continues even if sponsorship ends)

     [:octicons-arrow-right-24: Become an Innovator](https://github.com/sponsors/ksopyla?utm_source=pytorchcourse.com&utm_medium=pytorch-course&utm_campaign=sponsor-page)